Ihor Skybiuk

-Ihor Anatoliivych Skybiuk (І́гор Анато́лійович Скибю́к, born 10 October 1976) is a Ukrainian Air Assault Forces major general involved in the Russo-Ukrainian war.
-He had been the commander of the Air Assault Forces since 2023 to 2025, and a recipient of the title Hero of Ukraine and a knight of the Order of Bohdan Khmelnytsky.
+Major General Ihor Anatoliivych Skybiuk (І́гор Анато́лійович Скибю́к, born 10 October 1976) is a Ukrainian Air Assault Forces officer who has been the Chief of the General Staff of the Ukrainian Armed Forces since 2026.
+He was commander of the Air Assault Forces from 2024 to 2025, and is a recipient of the title Hero of Ukraine and the Order of Bohdan Khmelnytsky.

 Early life and education

 Skybiuk was born on 10 October 1976 in Konotop, Ukrainian Soviet Socialist Republic.
 He is a graduate of the Odesa Institute of the Ground Forces and the National Defense Academy of Ukraine.

 Military career

-He served in the 80th Separate Airmobile Brigade from 1998 and participated in the Donbass War since 2014.
+He served in the 80th Separate Airmobile Brigade from 1998 and participated in the War in Donbas since 2014.

 In 2022 he became the commander of the 80th Air Assault Brigade and led it during the Kharkiv counteroffensive later that year, for which he was awarded the title Hero of Ukraine.

 In 2023 he became the chief of staff and deputy commander of the Air Assault Forces, and on 11 February 2024 he became the commander.

-On December 5, 2024, Skybiuk was promoted to major general.
+On 5 December 2024, Skybiuk was promoted to major general.

-On 3 June 2025, he was dismissed of his command of the Air Assault Forces.
+On 3 June 2025, he was dismissed as commander of the Air Assault Forces.